Oushesh/Working_Protocol/README.md

 ## Backend
    * AuthO: check for authentification status in the app.

+## Deployment:
+   * add .env where all URLs, keys_api and payload get found

 ## Frontend
    * Next.js, tailwind.css (only) since I have an eye for design I will check if we can build this with AI (huge thing here)